Documentation

 Every category with a terminal object becomes a local site with the trivial topology.

-The functor that sends any set A to the functor Cᵒᵖ → Type _ that sends any X : C to the set of all functions A → (⊤_ C ⟶ X).
-This can be defined on any site with a terminal object, but has values in sheaves in the case of local sites.
+The functor that sends any type A to the functor Cᵒᵖ → Type _ that sends any X : C to the type of all functions (⊤_ C ⟶ X) → A. This can be defined on any site with a terminal object, but has values in sheaves in the case of local sites.

 Equations